Skip to main content

 Proguard

-Your app will need internet permission in order to reach the proxy.
+Your app will need internet permission in order to reach the proxy and access network state to be able to react to network changes.
 So in your manifest file add

 <uses-permission android:name="android.permission.INTERNET" />